-The police will decide whether more serious cases are to behandled in court.
+The police will decide whether or not more serious cases should be prosecuted at the Magistrates' Court.
 These may include cases where a driver has never passed a driving test, has given false details or was driving a higher risk vehicle, like a HGV.